-Accident victims often make a number of personal injury mistakes.
-The sooner a driver, passenger, construction worker, pedestrian, patient, or anyone hurt in any type of accident calls a lawyer – the better chances they have to make a just settlement.
+Accident victims often make several personal injury mistakes.
+The sooner a driver, passenger, construction worker, pedestrian, patient, or anyone hurt in any type of accident call a lawyer – the better chances they have to make a just settlement.
 In Florida, in 2017, there were more than 400,000 vehicle accidents.
 Most of those occupants should have been checked by a doctor.
 Some personal injury mistakes happen at the accident site, some before the victim sees a lawyer, and some during the litigation process.
 Some of the more common types of personal injury mistakes include:

 Not seeking medical attention immediately

 It is important to seek immediate medical care for several reasons.
 First and foremost, the sooner you go to the emergency room or see your family doctor, the sooner you can be on the path to recovery.
 A delay in diagnosis or a delay in treatment can mean that your disorder doesn’t heal correctly.
 A second reason to seek immediate help is that delay can be used against you.
 Often, the insurance company or defense lawyer will argue that if you waited to see a doctor, it means that you weren’t hurt that much.
 Another reason to seek prompt medical care is that insurance adjusters often examine your medicals bills.
 The more necessary medical treatment you have, the more they will offer for your pain and suffering.

 Not taking photographs of yourself and the accident site – unless you are suffering from serious injuries